2012 Centenary editions:

 New Centenary editions, both British and American, appeared in 2012.

 The new British edition of Alan Turing: the Enigma is from Vintage, Random House, London, and the new American edition is from Princeton University Press.

 These editions are now virtually identical with a new 2012 Preface replacing all previous prefaces, and a Foreword by Douglas Hofstadter.
 Both have the original 540 pages of narrative, plus 46 pages of source notes and index, and 8 pages of photographs.

 The complete book is on sale as a 30-hour audio from Audible.co.uk.

 Available also in Kindle edition.

-I am represented by Zeno Literary Agency if you have questions concerning translation or other rights.
+I am represented by Zeno Agency for questions concerning translation rights.